enkidevs/curriculum/python-playground-questions/python-playground-core/miles-to-kilometeres/miles-to-kilometeres.md

 ---

-# Test Yourself
+# Miles to Kilometers Converter

 ---

 ## Content

-The fibonacci sequence is a series of numbers where the next number is the sum of the previous two numbers.

-Can you write a program that will print the fibonacci sequence up to 15 terms?
+How would you write a program that will convert miles to kilometres?
+The output should contain a message along with the result.

+It's up to you to choose which operation to use and what the message will be.

-To achieve this, you can use the following concepts:
+To achieve this, you should use the following concepts:
-- first two terms of the sequence are `0` and `1`.
-- flow control (`while..`)
+- variable creation (`age = 29`)
+- arithmetic operators (`+, -, *, /`)
+- A kilometre is equal to `0.621371` miles
+- A mile is equal to `1.60934` kilometres

+As bonus points, you can also write a program to convert kilometres to miles.

 Learning is best when we give it an honest try.
 Even if we make a mistake, we'll remember it and do better next time.